joergen7/gruff/README.md

 This library allows the management of a fixed-size worker pool from which generic worker instances can be allocated, used, and released. gruff automatically restarts any failing worker and a worker is automatically released if the allocating client fails.

 The interface and behavior of the gruff library are intentionally close to the [poolboy](https://github.com/devinus/poolboy) worker pool factory and bears resemblance to other Erlang worker pool managers like [pooler](https://github.com/seth/pooler) or [worker_pool](https://github.com/inaka/worker_pool).
 This allows the comparison of performance, features, and implementation details.
-Herein, gruff is the attempt to max out simplicity and clarity in the implementation to showcase the expressive power of the [gen_pnet](https://github.com/joergen7/gen_pnet) behavior.
+Herein, gruff is the attempt to max out simplicity and clarity in the implementation to demonstrate the expressive power of the [gen_pnet](https://github.com/joergen7/gen_pnet) behavior.

 ![gruff Petri net model](priv/gruff_pnet.png)

 *Petri net model of the gruff interface and internal behavior with three worker processes.*

 ## Features

+### Workers Are Reused Instead of Restarted

+### Balances Load on a Fixed Number of Workers

+### Automatizes Error Handling for Both Client and Worker Failures

+### Simple and Predictable

 ## Usage